reexjungle/xcal/README.md

 * [JSV](http://mono.servicestack.net/docs/text-serializers/jsv-format)
 * [XML](http://en.wikipedia.org/wiki/XML)

-Fourthly, xCal discourages you from *reinventing the wheel*.
-Instead of creating your own custom calendaring and scheduling system, it offers you a firsthand implementation of the internet standard (RFC 5545), thus freeing up the potential development time you could have wasted, in order to concentrate on other important tasks at hand.
+Fourthly for developers, xCal takes away the burdden of *reinventing the wheel*.
+Why should you homebrew a non-standard calendaring and scheduling system, when xCal already provides an implementation of the [Internet Calendaring and Scheduling Core Object Specification (RFC 5545)](http://tools.ietf.org/html/rfc5545).

-Finally, you gain the awesome [benefits][1] of using xCal as an open source software.
-These include low costs, quality improvement through continuous community input, business agility and mitigation of business risks.
+Finally, you gain the awesome [benefits][1] of using xCal as an open source software such as low costs, quality improvement through continuous community input, business agility and mitigation of business risks.

 Table of Contents
 =================